The Grand View Project

 S. C. Stokes took over for a year in 1912.
 From 1916 to 1926 Mrs. A. J. Morrow handled the hotel.
 In 1926 Mr. And Mrs. L. C. Smith took over and renamed the hotel The Grand View, because of the views from the high porches.
 At some point during it’s history the two words were combined, to Grandview.
 By examining old pictures we discovered that the original format was to separate the words and thus we have returned to this form.
 When Mr. Smith died, his widow continued to run the hotel until it was sold to Dr. John H. Bohannan in 1943.
 Dr. Bohannan hired Mr. and Mrs. John Emmett of Green Forest to manage the hotel and they were known to run it as late as 1969 and possibly until it closed a few years later.
 During the early fifties the commercial spaces were added to the ground floor, to bring in rental income for the building.

 In 1984 the Grand View was purchased by Phillis and Carl Loehr.
 They began an extensive remodeling attempt, to bring the hotel up to modern standards.
 While the Loehrs never managed to get the hotel open, they did accomplish a great deal of work.
 Tons of old plaster had to be removed in order to plumb and wire the building.
 They put in new trunk lines for the electrical in the main building as well as adding plumbing for fourteen bathrooms.
 Unfortunately the project floundered and the hotel sank backwards as it sat for many years and birds managed to find their way in as well as mountains of pack rat piles.
-To date we have removed over 200 cubic yards of junk and are going to get a least one more 40 yard dumpster before we open.
+We removed over 250 cubic yards of junk, before we could get started on the Restoration.
+Things did not go to plan, as things are prone to do.
+Here almost 20 years later I am still working and continue to hope I may bring this ship safely into harbor.